Kraken Tax Reporting US 2026 – Tax Forms, Exports & Complete Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →- Form 1099-DA: Starting tax year 2025 – reports proceeds from crypto sales to you and the IRS
+Start for free →- Form 1099-DA: Starting tax year 2025 — reports your crypto sale proceeds to both you and the IRS

 - Form 1099-MISC: For staking rewards and other income over $600

-- Available in your Kraken account by January 31
+- Both forms available in your Kraken account by January 31

-- Note: Kraken was subpoenaed by the IRS in 2021 – all activity should be reported
+- Quick reminder: Kraken was already subpoenaed by the IRS in 2021 — they have your transaction history

 How to Export Your Kraken Transaction History